Getting Started with Chalk

 (moving it to a Linux

-machine first if needed), which should open up the chalk help
+machine first if needed), which should open up the Chalk help

 documentation.